 Please contact us to discuss your specific requirements in this area.

 Commitment to OSS

-I’ve worked with a lot of great teams over the years but it has been a special honour to work with these amazing domain experts.
-Led by the always brilliant Matteo Collina, Bubbleprof is the result of many long hours by Alan Slater, Kamil Mech, Mathias Buus, Andreas Madsen and Joy Burke, with invaluable assistance from David Mark Clements, Renée Kooi, James Snell and countless other nearFormers.
+I’ve worked with a lot of great teams over the years but it has been a special honour to work with these amazing domain experts on Clinic Bubbleprof.
+Led by the always brilliant Matteo Collina, Clinic Bubbleprof is the result of many long hours by Alan Slater, Kamil Mech, Mathias Buus, Andreas Madsen and Joy Burke, with invaluable assistance from David Mark Clements, Renée Kooi, James Snell and countless other NearFormers.

 We are very interested in building a community of like-minded individuals and companies around these tools.
 If you’d like to get involved in any aspect, not just code, first read our Code of Conduct and Contributor guide.
 Then feel free to reach out to us on GitHub or via the usual social channels.

 Get all the latest NearForm news, from technology to design.